 Ref.
+Category Priority Complete By

+Q4 Measures To Limit Fire Spread And Development No Timescale

+Finding/Observation Action/Recommendation n

-Category Priority Complete By Q4 Measures To Limit Fire Spread And Development No Timescale Finding/0 Observation Action/Recommendation 1 records a the comn in flat 114 from the ds are checked annually by Berneslai Homes, and are maintained centrally.
-The roof void access hatch in non areas has been sealed up, however the resident 4 kindly allowed the assessor to survey the roof void flat side via a hatch in their hallway.
-From visual ions made from the second step on a portable set of In the longer term, such as during a major refurbishment of the top floor flats, replace the roof void access hatches in the hallways with ones that have the same fire resistance as the ceilings they are installed in (30-minutes minimum).
-This is considered to be a very low priority recommendation due to the presence of a masonry wall in the roof void between this flat the as the his is due to the and the common area.
+records a the comn residents identical access h as are checked annually by Berneslai Homes, and are maintained centrally.
+The roof void access hatch in non areas has been sealed up, and there were no present to grant access to any of the flats.
+In other blocks within the immediate neighbourhood, the atches within the top floor flats were considered to be a resistance. major refurbishment of th access hatches in the ha fire resistance as the ceil minimum).
+This is consid recommendation as with the longer term, such as dur ne top floor flats, replace the r illways with ones that have th lings they are installed in (30- lered to be a very low priority in other identical blocks samp Il in the roof void between the roof void le same minutes

+Image: Q41